-Connector will be automatically placed in your workbench, so you can position it by left-clicking on it in the tree view and selecting Transform.
+The connector will be automatically placed in your workbench, so you can position it by right-clicking on it in the tree view and selecting Transform.

 To change the size of the connector, select it in tree view and edit the Property tab to suit your application.

-A sketch is the base for almost all geometrical objects you can create, including geometries for antennas, which is why we need to know how to create one.
+A sketch is the base for almost all geometrical objects you can create, including geometries for RF models, which is why we need to know how to create one.